-Completed form and supporting documents must be submitted to the Boards Management Office located on 2nd Floor at Ministry of Health.
+Completed form and supporting documents must be submitted to the Boards Management Office located on:

 All applications will be forwarded to the Allied Health Professions Council of Brunei Darussalam for evaluation against registration standards.
 This is to determine the registration status of each applicant based on his/her qualifications and training, practice experience, and other pertinent credentials.

 Successful applicants will be contacted to collect their registration certificate and annual practising licence at Boards Management Office upon full payment in cash.

 10. How much does the applicant need to pay for initial registration?